ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Introduction

 Human hair simulation and rendering are long-standing research problems in computer graphics~\cite{petrovic2005volumetric, bergou2008discrete, hsu2023sag, wang2023neuwigs, luo2024gaussianhair}, with applications ranging from films and games~\cite{iben2013artistic, EpicGroom2020} to VR/AR and digital humans~\cite{xu2024gaussian,ward2006simulation}.
 However, hair is exceptionally complex, involving tens of thousands of interacting strands as well as intricate material properties and light scattering.
 This complexity makes simulation and rendering challenging and computationally demanding.

-Video diffusion models~\cite{wan2025wan, yang2024cogvideox, openai_sora, kong2024hunyuanvideo} have demonstrated the ability to generate high-quality videos rivaling professional production.
-Beyond common text- and image-conditioned generation, recent works have explored fine-grained and multi-modal controls to enable practical applications.
-Examples include conditioning on human pose~\cite{wang2024unianimate,ma2024follow, wang2025unianimate}, lighting~\cite{ye2025stylemaster}, or even speech and music to drive video generation~\cite{chen2025echomimic,tian2025emo2}.
-This suggests a promising direction for dynamic hair rendering: one can formulate it as a conditioned generation problem, where physics-related parameters serve as input conditions and the output is a video with corresponding hair dynamics.
+Video diffusion models~\cite{wan2025wan, yang2024cogvideox, openai_sora, kong2024hunyuanvideo, hacohen2024ltx} have demonstrated the ability to generate high-quality videos rivaling professional production.
+Beyond common text- and image-conditioned generation, recent works have explored fine-grained and multi-modal controls to enable practical usecases.
+Examples include conditioning video generation with human pose~\cite{wang2024unianimate,ma2024follow, wang2025unianimate}, lighting~\cite{ye2025stylemaster}, or speech and music~\cite{chen2025echomimic,tian2025emo2}.
+This suggests a promising direction for dynamic hair rendering: one can formulate it as a conditioned generation problem, where physics parameters serve as input conditions and the output is a video with desired hair dynamics.

-However, none of the existing conditional video diffusion methods support fine-grained control over dynamic hair rendering.
-This limitation arises from two main challenges: (1) There are numerous physics parameters that influence hair dynamics, including intrinsic hair properties (e.g., mass, stiffness, damping) and external forces (e.g., gravity, wind).
-There is still no general encoding mechanism that can accommodate these diverse conditions.
-(2) training such conditional models would require videos annotated with ground-truth physics parameters.
-However, parameters like hair stiffness or wind direction/strength are difficult to infer from videos.
+{\Fig{fig:teaser} illustrates the overall setting: user-specified physics conditions are converted into geometry controls that guide video generation from a reference image.} However, none of the existing conditional video diffusion methods support fine-grained control over dynamic hair rendering.
+This limitation arises from two challenges: (1) There are numerous physics parameters that influence hair dynamics, including intrinsic hair properties (e.g., mass, stiffness, damping) and external forces (e.g., gravity, wind).
+There is still no general encoding mechanism that can accommodate the diverse conditions.
+(2) training such conditional models would require videos annotated with ground-truth physics.
+However, physics like hair property or wind direction/strength are difficult to infer from videos.

 To overcome the above challenges and enable dynamic hair rendering using diffusion models, we first formulate hair simulation and rendering as an image animation problem in the context of conditional video generation (\Sect{sec:problem_formulation}).
-We then introduce \proj, a video diffusion framework designed for controllable dynamic hair rendering. \proj cascades a physics simulator before the diffusion model, which encodes physics parameters into per-frame geometry.
-This design brings two benefits.
-First, it makes \proj general to any physics input because the diffusion model always operates on the same geometry condition from simulator regardless of the physics input.
-Second, it simplifies training, because we only need to annotate data with per-frame geometry rather than hard-to-infer physical factors such as hair properties or wind fields. \proj is composed of three key components:
+We then introduce \proj, a video diffusion framework for physically-based hair rendering, targeting portrait and digital-human hair rendering.